 Write out the full name of the center on first reference.
 Use TREC on subsequent references without "the" before the letters: TREC is a center that administers tests and maintains information on the credity by examinations, institutional and other examinations.
 In materials with a student audience, on first reference use "Testing Center (Testing, Research-Support, and Evaluation Center "TREC")" and then just "Testing Center" on subsequent references.
 When citing the center's location in an address or other listing, use "Commons Hall, First Floor."

 A program that develops model programs, including summer math camps, to engage K-12 students in high-level mathematics.

 New The Texas Rivers Center is the building that houses the offices for The Meadows Center for Water and the Environment.
 It was formerly the hotel for Aquarena Springs amusement park.

 The name of the university since September 2003.
+"San Marcos" was dropped from the university's name in 2013.
 Use Texas State University on first reference and either Texas State University or Texas State on subsequent references (one or the other used consistently within your document).
 Never use TSU or TxSt.